-If you are talking about my desk for writing, I don't have a desk for that purpose.
+If you are talking about my office for writing, I don't have a desk for that purpose.
 I like to lie on the sofa or my bed and have the laptop on my lap when I write.

 How do you approach cover design?

 I work with several graphic designers.
 Some of them have read my stories before they start while some work on their designs based on my brief.
-I usually help the designers to search for cover photos but a lot of the time, the designers have their own visions.
+I usually help the designers to search for cover photos, but a lot of the time, the designers have their own visions.
 I usually insist on a handsome hunk and a feisty woman for the cover.
 I love a strong woman in my story and cover!

 What do you read for pleasure?

-Short romance novels, mystery and books about baking.
-Don't give me a book over 300 pages please!
+Short romance novels, mystery, and books about baking.
+Don't give me a book over 300 pages, please!

 When did you first start writing?

-I started writing part time around late 1980s, as a columnist for a newspaper, writing study tips.
+I started writing part time around the late 1980s, as a columnist for a newspaper, writing study tips.
 After that, I branched out to write travel stories.
 At work, I wrote marketing and advertising materials.
 I didn't know I can write romance until I tried writing a drabble for fun a few years ago.